National Guard troops on DC streets for Trump's crackdown will start carrying guns

-WASHINGTON (AP) — Defense Secretary Pete Hegseth has ordered National Guard troops patrolling the streets of Washington for President Donald Trump’s law enforcement crackdown to start carrying firearms, the Pentagon said Friday.
+WASHINGTON (AP) — Defense Secretary Pete Hegseth has ordered National Guard troops to start carrying firearms while patrolling the streets of Washington for President Donald Trump’s law enforcement crackdown, the Pentagon said Friday.

-The step is an escalation in Trump's intervention into policing in the nation's capital and comes as nearly 2,000 National Guard members have been stationed in the heavily Democratic city, with the arrival this week of hundreds of troops from several Republican-led states.
+No troops have been spotted yet with firearms around the city in the hours after the announcement.
+The decision is an escalation in the Republican administration's intervention in the nation's capital and comes as nearly 2,000 National Guard members have been stationed in the heavily Democratic city.

+Some local officials were harshly critical, with D.C.
+Council Member Charles Allen saying Trump's actions are “not of a president, but of someone on the march to an authoritarian takeover.”

+He suggested that he could take a similar approach in other cities, such as Chicago and maybe New York.

+“After we do this, we’ll go to another location, and we’ll make it safe also,” Trump said in the Oval Office.
+Referring to Chicago as “a mess,” he said, “that will be our next one after this.”

-It was unclear if the guard's role in the federal intervention could be changing.
+There were no signs that the National Guard's role in D.C. would be changing.
 The troops have not taken part in law enforcement and largely have been protecting landmarks including the National Mall and Union Station and helping with crowd control.

 Trump has boasted that the city is safer than ever because of his intervention.
 He told reporters Friday that “it’s a miracle what’s happened.”